-Both the hull and the sail have been garage stored for over 43 years.
+Both the Kool sailboat hull and the sail have been garage stored for over 43 years.
 The original sail is still in great shape as well as the hull.
-At about 50 lbs. one person can take it down to the beach.
-Two people can sail around in it and there is usually water bubbling up from the daggerboard slot.
+Weighing in at about 50 lbs. one person can take it down to the beach.
+Two people can sail around in it.
+With a bit of wind and a full downwind run, there is usually water bubbling up from the daggerboard slot.
+Upwind, it doesn’t point up worth a damn.
 It’s more of a toy than a true sailboat, but it does force you to learn the basics of sailing and it will never sink.

 We had a lot of fun with it and still take it down to the beach from time to time.
 It’s our goto choice when trying to teach kids and adults how to sail.